 The Agency is offering the exciting opportunity of an IARC Senior Visiting Scientist Award.
 This Award is for a qualified and experienced senior investigator who has more than 15 years of post-PhD experience, with recent publications in international peer-reviewed scientific journals, who wishes to spend 6-12 months at IARC, working on a collaborative project in a research area related to the Agency’s programmes.
 The major areas of activity are focused on understanding cancer etiology (including infections, nutrition, lifestyle, environment, radiation, and genetics), developing strategies for cancer prevention (primary prevention, screening, and implementation research), and elucidating the underlying mechanisms of carcinogenesis through studies of molecular and cell biology, molecular genetics, epigenetics, and molecular pathology.
 The Agency also has strong programmes dedicated to describing the global cancer burden, and to the evaluation of carcinogenicity or preventive interventions, through its Monographs and Handbooks of Cancer Prevention respectively.
 There is an emphasis on interdisciplinary work in the Agency’s research activities, as well as a focus on biostatistics, bioinformatics, and related methodological developments.

 Candidates are requested to contact the relevant Scientific Groups in order to set up a collaborative project.
 Contact with the Group Heads can be made through the Agency’s web site (research conducted by different IARC Groups can be viewed here).

 Applicants must belong to the staff of a university or a research institution, and should provide written assurance of a post to return to at the end of the period of award.

-Successful applicants will be notified by Mid April 2018.
+Successful applicants will be notified by the end of May 2019.